MHickey2/EssenChelle-Oils/README.md

 <br/>

-### 5. About Page     <a name="aboutpage"></a>
+### 5. About Us Page     <a name="aboutpage"></a>

-The About Page provides the background information on the EssenChelle Oil Company, It also features a carousel with information on the different categories of products on offer within the site.
+The About Us Page provides the background information on the EssenChelle Oil Company, It also features a carousel with information on the different categories of products on offer within the site.
+This feature is hidden in smaller screens.

 <br>